 How Does This Faction Handle Enemy Tanks and Monsters?

-If your metagame features a lot of hull/monster heavy forces, you may want to consider diverging from the Crusader/Warden default, especially if those forces have lots of 2+ saves.
-Because of how easy it is for large models to get cover (especially against Crusaders that want to stand still), the mix of AP-1 and AP-2 shooting this setup packs can fall short, especially if the opponent is smart and knows to prioritize killing Warglaives.
+If your metagame features a lot of hull/monster heavy forces or a lot of 2+ saves, The Errant, Atropos, and Castellan have some words.
+Because of how easy it is for large models to get cover (especially against Crusaders that want to stand still), bringing a bunch AP-1 and AP-2 shooting like the Paladin or Crusader can fall short, especially if the opponent is smart and knows to prioritize killing Warglaives.
 If this is something you run into, there’s a couple of things you can try.

-First up, make sure to be aggressive with the Warden, because even if it can’t kill this stuff at range, in melee it’ll chop them up.
+First up, make sure to be (appropriately) aggressive with your big knights who shoot and chop because even if it can’t kill this stuff at range, in melee it’ll chop them up.
 You can also just go for death by a thousand cuts – popping Trophy Claim on a Crusader will usually push some damage through even if the opponent is saving on 2+.

 What Combos Should You Build Around?